erdogant/findpeaks/docs/pages/html/_sources/Performance.rst.txt

     # Fit using topology
     results_2 = fp2.fit(X)

-    # Plot peakdetect
+    # Plot peakdetect results
     fp1.plot()
-    # Plot topology
+    # Plot topology results
     fp2.plot()
     fp2.plot_persistence()

-The topology methods detects thousands of local minima and maxima whereas the peakdetect approach finds the correct ones.
+The topology method detects thousands of local minima and maxima, while the peakdetect approach focuses on the most significant peaks, demonstrating different detection philosophies.

 .. |fig3| image:: ../figs/fig3.png

-.. table:: Peakdetect on a large noisy dataset
+.. table:: Peakdetect performance on large noisy dataset
    :align: center

    +---------+
    | |fig3|  |
    +---------+

-The homology-persistence plots can help to filter the thousands of hits that are mostly alongside the diagonal and therefore not of interest.
-Only a few points seems to be of interest; numbers one to eight.
-With this knowledge we can set the *limit* paramater and remove the false positive peaks.
+The homology-persistence plots help filter the thousands of detections, with most points lying along the diagonal (indicating low persistence).
+Only a few points (numbers one to eight) show significant persistence and are therefore of interest.
+This knowledge can be used to set the *limit* parameter and remove false positive peaks.

 .. |fig12| image:: ../figs/fig_persistence_largedataset.png

-.. table:: Topology on a large noisy dataset
+.. table:: Topology performance on large noisy dataset
    :align: center

    +----------+
    | |fig12|  |
    +----------+

-Redo the analysis but now with the *limit* parameter.
-Note that your should investigate first what your limit is.
+Repeating the analysis with the *limit* parameter demonstrates the importance of persistence thresholding.
+It's crucial to investigate the appropriate limit value for your specific dataset.

 .. code:: python

-    # Checkout the limit by looking at the top 10
+    # Determine appropriate limit by examining the top 10 most persistent features
     limit_min = fp2.results['persistence'][0:8]['score'].min()

     from findpeaks import findpeaks
-    # Initialize topology
+    # Initialize topology with persistence threshold
     fp2 = findpeaks(method='topology', limit=limit_min)
     # Fit using topology
     results_2 = fp2.fit(X)
-    # Plot topology
+    # Plot topology results
     fp2.plot()
     fp2.plot_persistence()